At the beginning of my railroad trip, I spent two days in Porto – enough time for a grand tour of the city.

 Where to Eat

 If you are really hungry and want to try a truly Portuguese specialty, turn at the next corner into Rua Passos Manuel.
-At number 190 is the restaurant Lado B that prides itself to serve the world’s best Francezinhas.
+At number 190 is the restaurant Lado B which prides itself to serve the world’s best Francezinhas.

 Well, I cannot really judge since I’ve had my first – and possibly last – Francezinha with them.
 Layers and layers of cold cut and meats, topped with melted cheese and drowned in gravy is just not my…cup of Francezinha.